reframejs/reframe/docs/introduction.template.md

 2. **Minimal glue code** -
    We isolate a maximum of code in do-one-thing-do-it-well libraries.
-   That way, we manage to keep the glue code to a tiny ~500 lines of code.
+   That way, we manage to keep glue code to a tiny ~500 lines of code.

 3. **Flexible stack** -
-   You can change the stack of your app at any time and remove/add a frontend, backend, or database/ORM.
+   You can easily and at any time remove/add a frontend, backend, or database/ORM to your app.
    For example you can start with a frontend only (static site) and later add a Node.js server to it.

 Benefits of that flexibility:

 **Take Over Control** -
-You can eject and take control over Reframe parts as your app grows and the need arises.
+You can progressively eject and take control over Reframe parts as your app grows and the need arises.
 All Reframe parts are ejectable which means that you can gain full control.

 **Removable** -
-If you eject all Reframe parts then you effectively get rid of Reframe.
+If you eject gradually all Reframe parts then you effectively get rid of Reframe.
 At that point your code doesn't depend on Reframe anymore and only depends on do-one-thing-do-it-well libraries (e.g. React, Webpack, etc.).